 Video/SID This control sets video processing operations and decoding parameters.
-Audio level This control sets the audio reference level as well as warning and error regions for audio level bar graphs.
 Bar graphs Configuration of the audio level and phase bar graphs.
 On-screen display configuration Positioning controls and the on/off state of all windows and bar graphs.
-Configuration of the text window colors and opacity levels.
+Configuration of the text window colours and opacity levels.
 Configuration of the GPI functions and how they affect the window and bar graph displays.
 GPO configuration Configuration of the General Purpose Outputs.
 Fault definitions Definition of the fault conditions and configuration of fault message windows.
-Utilities Card preset management and various debug and maintenance features.
 Clear faults and peaks An easy to access "clear fault state and bar graph peaks" command.